petergridge/Irrigation-V5/readme_new.md

 Supports watering by [time or volume](#Time-v-Volume).

 A number of sensor inputs are available to stop or modify the watering based on external inputs.
-* The [rain sensor](#rain-sensor-feature) this requires a binary sensor.
-This can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.
+* The [rain sensor](#rain-sensor-feature), this requires a binary sensor and can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.
-* The [water adjustment](#what-do-sensors-do) provides for a factor to be applied to the watering time/volume either increasing or decreasing watering based on external inputs
+* [Water adjustment](#what-do-sensors-do) provides for a factor to be applied to the watering time/volume either increasing or decreasing watering based on external inputs.
   * The [OpenWeatherMap History](https://github.com/petergridge/openweathermaphistory) component provides sensors that may be useful, this provides history and forecast weather information to allow you to expose sensors that can be used.

 The program issues Home Assistant [events](#events) so you can undertake other automations if required.